Nagacan/AHT21/README.md

 It might take a while to connect.
 And sometimes, since it's an intial start up, it won't connect.
 I would reccomend you to plug it in, leave it in with the hotspot on (automatically connects) for about 5 minutes.
 Then if nothing shows up connected, unplug it, and replug.
 After waiting about 5 mins, I unplug and replugged it in and it connected to my hotspot after about 2 minutes.

-to ssh into the PI go to the command terminal and type "ssh raspberrypi.local"; this is because I unchcked the host name as a result it's the default name, if you have a personal name for it use "ssh username@hostname.local", "ssh username@<IP_ADDRESS>" if you have the IP address of the PI.
+to ssh (secure shell (protocol); remotely connect; the raspberry pi is a microcomputer) into the PI go to the command terminal and type "ssh raspberrypi.local"; this is because I unchcked the host name as a result it's the default name, if you have a personal name for it use "ssh username@hostname.local", "ssh username@<IP_ADDRESS>" if you have the IP address of the PI.
 The username is the username you previously set (with it's password)

 type y then enter to continue connecting.
 It will give you a fingerprint, type yes, you don't need this and there are ways to find the Pi's fingerprint.
 Type in your password (note here when you type the password it won't show anything, or indicate that you are typing).
 Once done with password type enter.